Last Updated on October 28, 2020

-Like I said, there are a ton of flashlight manufacturers out there and just as many sellers of flashlights.
-Before purchasing a tactical flashlight, I would shop around because you can spend a fortune for a good light.
-The three most popular I believe are Surefire, Fenix and Streamlight with Surefire being the most expensive.
+As I said, there are a ton of flashlight manufacturers out there and just as many sellers of flashlights.
+Before purchasing a tactical flashlight, I would shop around because you can spend a fortune on a good light.
+The three most popular I believe are Surefire, Fenix, and Streamlight with Surefire being the most expensive.
 There are also a ton of sites that do flashlight reviews.
-Nutnfancy’s YouTube channel has an entire playlist devoted to flashlight reviews and he does a more than thorough job on each and every one.
-I highly recommend his site if you are shopping for flashlights, weapons, camping or tactical gear.
+Nutnfancy’s YouTube channel has an entire playlist devoted to flashlight reviews and he does a more than a thorough job on each and every one.
+I highly recommend his site if you are shopping for flashlights, weapons, camping, or tactical gear.

 So what tactical flashlights would I personally recommend?
 I have personally owned Fenix flashlights and overall I was very satisfied with the performance.
 Just recently the Fenix light I had (LD10) stopped working and I don’t feel like I got a full life out of what I bought.
 I could send it back for repair, but it simply isn’t worth the hassle to me for the price I paid ($55 3 years ago).
 I have ordered some cheaper flashlights to try them out and by cheaper, I mean dirt cheap.
 I will write that review up when I have evaluated them.